ProjectPythia/kerchunk-cookbook/_sources/README.md

    ```bash
    cd kerchunk-cookbook
    ```
-1. Create and activate your conda environment from the `environment.yml` file
+1. Create and activate your conda environment from the `environment.yml` file.
+   Note: In the `environment.yml` file, Kerchunk` is currently being installed from source as development is happening rapidly.

    ```bash
    conda env create -f environment.yml
    conda activate kerchunk-cookbook
    ```

 1. Move into the `notebooks` directory and start up Jupyterlab
    ```bash
    cd notebooks/